risuorg/risu/README.magui.md

 - Plugins use uuid to identify plugin properly and act on them.

+- Allows to get data from remote hosts with ansible-playbook

 ## Usage help
 Plugins for Magui are to be written in Python, check next section for details.